ggeorgiou14/info_foundation/docs/collaboration/contributing_in_agile_org.md

 - use our agile tools and get fluent with them
 - learn how to create/use [story cards]((stories.md) (its an art by itself)
     - report on the work done in the stories and always help to keep the stories up to date
-- not be afraid to be 100% open to everyone about anything
+- not be afraid to be 100% open with everyone about anything
 - not try to be perfect, 20% effort gets any goal to 80% of requirements.
-It does not pay off to try to be perfect.
+It does not pay to try to be perfect.
 - keep all your work open, when you start working on something make sure everyone else can follow the process, don't first create and then contribute, it's much better to have your work accessible while you improve (e.g. a google document, or multiple iterations of markdown documents).
 - deliver work which is good enough
     - not perfect (see above) but good enough to achieve the requirements as mentioned in story card.